vendramin/blog/_posts/2025-11-27-parameters.md

 ---
-title: 'Matrices with parameters'
+title: 'Can we use parameters when doing computations with matrices?
+And matrices with parameters?'
 date: 2025-11-27
 categories:
   - questions
 tags:
   - matrices
 ---
-##### Can we use parameters when doing computations with matrices?
-And matrices with parameters?

 I believe the matrix has to be defined over a polynomial ring.
 For example:
 ```
 R<x>:=PolynomialRing(Integers());